Government Schemes

 Ministry of Electronics and Information Technology (MeitY)

-MeitY Startup Hub (MSH) is an initiative of the Ministry of Electronics and Information Technology to build and nurture tech startups.
-MSH provides access to incubation, mentoring, funding, and market connections for startups working in emerging technologies — AI, blockchain, IoT, cybersecurity, and deeptech.
+MeitY Startup Hub (MSH) is an initiative of the Ministry of Electronics and Information Technology to build and nurture technology startups across India.
+MSH provides access to incubation, mentoring, funding, and market connections for startups working in emerging technologies like AI, machine learning, blockchain, IoT, AR/VR, cybersecurity, and deeptech.
+Programmes under MSH include TIDE 2.0 for Entrepreneur-in-Residence grants up to 7 lakh rupees, and SAMRIDH for accelerator support up to 25 lakh rupees in equity or grants.
+MSH partners with a network of MeitY-funded incubators across India to deliver local incubation while connecting startups to government pilot opportunities, enterprise customers, and investor networks.

 MSME CHAMPION Scheme